 Shortly afterward, we arrived at the volcanic overlook, the second overlook on the trail.
 Did you know that millions of years ago not only was the Austin area an ocean but there were massive active volcanoes underwater?
 See for yourself at Blunn Creek Nature Preserve, where you can stand on top of the extinct volcano.
 As described on the sign below, “With each new eruption, the mound grew upward but probably never reached the ocean’s surface.
 When the eruptions finally ended, mollusks and other marine animals thrived in the relatively shallow water over the summit, depositing layer upon layer of limey shells.
 These layers became a type of rock known as limestone.”

-This part of the trail is informally called the volcanic overlook because from here you have a beautiful view of St. Edward’s University (which is built on top of a hill that is also an extinct volcano).
+I really enjoyed this part of the trail because from here you have a beautiful view of St. Edward’s University (which is built on top of a hill that is also an extinct volcano).

 Before the hike, the children had heard me talking about the extinct volcano along the trail and it built up their expectations about what we would find.
 What you actually see is a circular area of unusual-looking rock high up on a hill.
 It’s probably not what most children conjure in their imagination when they hear “volcano.”
 If you plan to visit Blunn Creek Nature Preserve, it’s probably a good idea to make sure your kids have a realistic idea of what they will find there.

-We plan to return in cooler weather with ample water bottle reserves to tackle the full trail.
+We were glad we went on a cooler day in January.
+Even with all the trees, I’m sure this would be a challenging hike on a hot summer day.
 It certainly felt like more than 38 acres and we did not even walk the whole trail.
-Just the southern section we covered this August afternoon was well worth the visit!
+In conclusion, just the southern section we covered this January morning was well worth the visit!

-Reminders: Take a LOT of water to drink.
+Take a LOT of water to drink if you come on a hot day.
+We came on a cool morning and my kids were thirsty from climbing to the top of the overlook.
+As a result, they chugged their waters the entire time.
 There are no water fountains or public restroom facilities.
 While there are many trail markers, some of the paths are not labeled and it can be kind of confusing on your first visit.
 It seems that most of the trails loop back together and eventually you will find your way.
-You can use your smart phone’s map and compass to help keep you going in the right direction.
-Michael Barnes of the Austin American-Statesman wrote about the preserve in an Untold Austin column and you can read more details in this Austin Explorer description.
+Similarly, you can use your smart phone’s map and compass to help keep you going in the right direction.
+In addition, no dogs allowed on this trail!
+For more hiking ideas, check out our Outdoor Adventure Guide!